 A. Some people do gain a few pounds when they quit smoking.
 But following a healthy eating plan and increasing physical activity will help you manage your weight.
 Even if you gain some weight after quitting, you'll still be healthier than when you were smoking.

 Q. I have friends and family members who smoke, which makes it harder for me to quit.
 What should I do?

 A. There's no way to make them quit, but you can help them!
 Tell them you care about their health and want them to stop smoking.
 See if they're interested in trying to quit with you—a buddy can be a great source of support.
 And while you're trying to quit smoking, ask them to please not smoke around you or to offer you cigarettes.

 Q. Do you have any suggestions on what I can do instead of having a cigarette?

-A. The urge to smoke will pass within a few minutes, whether or not you have a cigarette.
-So try doing something distracting—go for a walk around the block, call a friend that you haven't talked to in a while or read a magazine article.
+A. The urge to smoke will pass within three to five minutes, whether or not you have a cigarette.
+Try doing something distracting—go for a walk around the block, call or text a friend or drink a glass of water.
 Check out the American Lung Association's Freedom From Smoking® for more tips to help you quit.